DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 Now your EPUB is ready!
 It can be opened and enjoyed in an ereader like Calibre, iBooks or a similar application.

-## Do it yourself EPUB with InDesign
+## Do it yourself EPUB using InDesign
 InDesign is an excellent tool for creating and managing print projects.
 It also has a powerful EPUB production tool that has continuously improved over time.
 Its omnipresence and importance in print make it an obvious choice for projects that have both a print and electronic output.
 It is so powerful that it's useful even if print isn't part of the equation—though cost considerations might preclude its use if print is never a requirement.

 InDesign can generate both flowing and fixed layout EPUB files.
 Flowing EPUB is characterized by text and images than can adapt to fill any size screen and which can be enlarged or shrunk to suit the preferences of the reader.
 Fixed layout EPUB features text and images that are always shown in the same positions on a page, regardless of the size of the screen.
 Indeed, they are often reduced in size to fit on smaller screens and are often barely illegible on mobile phones.
 Finally, flowable EPUB is better supported by a larger range of ereaders, fixed layout is available in only a few.